nicoayamen/tweeter/README.md

 1. Clone the following repository onto your local device ` git clone git@github.com:nicoayamen/tweeter.git `

+2. In your command line interface, run the command
+` cd tweeter/ `

-3. Install dependencies using the `npm install` command.
+3. Install dependencies using the `npm install` command inside your tweeter directory.

-3. To Start the web server use the ` npm start ` command.
+3. To Start the web server use the ` npm start ` command inside the tweeter directory.

 4. Go to <http://localhost:8080/> in your browser.